rseetechofficial/react-router-axios-pass-data-child-to-parent/README.md

-# Getting Started with Create React App
+# React Routing Pass data Child to Parent

    > Click :star:if you like the project and follow me on LinkedIn [@RameshKumar](https://www.linkedin.com/in/ramesh-kumar-choudhary/) for more updates.